 The Chicago Blues Festival always features a packed schedule of performances with four days of established and emerging talent in downtwon Millennium Park, with dozens of performances and hundreds of artists celebrating the city’s iconic blues legacy.

-Check back for the full 2025 Chicago Blues Festival lineup.
+Check back for the full 2026 lineup and schedule.

 Chicago Blues Festival, photo credit Patrick L. Pyszka